thycotic/dsv-docs/product/engine/index.md

 * Using the CLI and DSV-Engine Program **separately**.
 This option allows creation of an engine and engine pool in the CLI before running the engine using the dsv-engine program.

 >**NOTES:**
 > 1. The first time an engine is created, a matching configuration file called **.dsv-engine-config.yml** will also be created in your home directory.
 The `dsv-engine run` command will automatically use the values in this file unless another configuration is specified.
-You can create multiple configuration files and use them by specifying the path along with the run command (ie: `dsv-engine run --dsv-engine-config2.yml`).
+You can create multiple configuration files and use them by specifying the path along with the run command (ie: `dsv-engine run --config dsv-engine-config2.yml`).
 > 1. Setting up the Engine with **Oracle** Databases has separate requirements.
 See the [Oracle](../dynamic-secrets/databases/oracle.md) page for instructions.

 ### Engine Wizard